usamagulzar/mantiq/README.md

 - an auto-grouped, color-coded **Karnaugh map**,
 - a complete **truth table** with minterm/maxterm callouts,
 - an auto-generated, **interactive logic circuit diagram** you can simulate live, and
-- clean, ready-to-use **Verilog HDL** output.
+- clean, ready-to-use **Verilog** output.

 Everything runs **entirely on-device**.
-There is no backend, no account, and no telemetry — your expressions never leave your browser.
+There is no backend, no account, and no telemetry;
+your expressions never leave your browser.
 The core simplification engine (Quine–McCluskey minimization, algebraic proof search, and code generation) is written in C++ and compiled to **WebAssembly** for near-native performance, wrapped in a lightweight, dependency-free vanilla JavaScript UI.

-Mantiq is also a fully installable **Progressive Web App**, so it keeps working — Wi-Fi or not.
+Mantiq is also a fully installable **Progressive Web App**, so it keeps working, Wi-Fi or not.

 <br/>